What is dutching?

-Dutching opportunities are available when bookmakers disagree on the outcome of events and offer different prices for each outcome.
+Dutching opportunities are available when bookmakers disagree on the outcome of an event and offer different prices for each outcome.

 The most simple dutches are on sports with two possible outcomes like darts and snooker.
 Also consider football under/over markets.

 This is known as a 2-way dutch.

-Regardless of whether player A or player B wins, this dutch results in no profit as the two bets cancel each other out.
+Regardless of whether player A or player B wins, this dutch results in no profit.
+The two bets cancel each other out.

-You can also dutch football matches where there are three possible outcomes, as shown below.
+You can also dutch a sporting event where there are three possible outcomes.
+See the 3-way dutching explanation below.